-- 1, Does the paper demonstrate that the student has read and understood the text?
-(5pts) - 2.
-Does the paper demonstrate graduate level critical thinking about the material?
-(5 pts) - 3.
-Does the paper respond to the questions posed above?
+1, Does the paper demonstrate that the student has read and understood the text?
+(5pts)

+2. Does the paper demonstrate graduate level critical thinking about the material?

+(5 pts)

+- 3. Does the paper respond to the questions posed above?
 (5pts) - 4.
 Is the paper clearly written?
 (5 pts)

-The paper is due at 11:55 pm on April 25 (Thursday class).
-It is to be submitted to the assignment area of SAKAI.
+The paper is due at 2:50pm on May 7.
+It is to be submitted to the assignment area of Canvas.
 Please note that late papers will be penalized one grade step, up to 24 hours, and penalized one grade step further each day after.